KaarTech, a Global Digital Transformation Consulting Company, Secures $30 Million Investment from A91 Partners

 About A91:

 Founded in 2018, A91 Partners is an investment firm investing across India's Consumer, Technology, Financial Services and Healthcare sectors.
 A91 partners with entrepreneurs to build enduring businesses for tomorrow's India.
-Current investments include Digit General Insurance, Aye Finance, Sugar Cosmetics, Atomberg Technologies, Hector Beverages, Videoverse, Exotel, Happilo, Inshorts, La Renon, Shipsy, Healthkart and GIVA.
+Current investments include Digit General Insurance, Aye Finance, Sugar Cosmetics, etc.

 SOURCE KaarTech